open-risk/pythontaskviews/README.md

 ## Python versus R versus Julia overview
 While Task Views are dedicated exclusively to Python data science tools, the project is inspired by the R ecosystem [CRAN views](https://cran.r-project.org/web/views/).
-A side-by-side comparison with the R packages available for data science helps identify important sub-domains where Python may currently lag.
-[Python vs R Comparison](https://www.openriskmanual.org/wiki/Python_versus_R_Language).
+A side-by-side comparison with R and Julia packages available for data science helps identify important sub-domains where Python may currently lag.
+The overview is available in two formats:
+* As a wiki page: [Jupyter Overview Wiki](https://www.openriskmanual.org/wiki/Overview_of_the_Julia-Python-R_Universe).
+* As a markdown document: [Jupyter Overview Markdown](Overview.md)

 Task views aim to outline which packages could be included (or excluded) in a certain project to achieve certain functionality.
 They are *not* meant to endorse the "best" package for any given task.